DavzorD/speaky-angular-styleguide/README.md

     this.name = {};
     this.sendMessage = function() { };
 }

-controllerAs with vm
+### controllerAs with vm

-[Style Y032]

 Use a capture variable for this when using the controllerAs syntax.
 Choose a consistent variable name such as vm, which stands for ViewModel.

-Why?: The this keyword is contextual and when used within a function inside a controller may change its context.
+**Why?**: The this keyword is contextual and when used within a function inside a controller may change its context.
 Capturing the context of this avoids encountering this problem.

 /* avoid */
 function Customer() {